-The mini-project focusses on the practical implementation: We encourage you to investigate the real-world performance of an optimization algorithm for realistic machine learning applications, and thereby gain more insight to that optimization method.
-The goal of your study is to provide solid empirical evidence for some behaviour aspects (pros and cons) of your chosen optimization algorithm (studied in class or not) on a real machine-learning task.
+The mini-project focuses on practical implementation.
+We encourage you to investigate an optimization algorithm for a real-life machine learning application and gain insight into that algorithm.
+You should provide empirical evidence for some property of your chosen optimization algorithm.
+This property could be discussed in class or not and could be desirable or undesirable.
 The optimization algorithms can be anything of your choice.
-Don't be scared to try variants not seen in class, as again the focus of the project is not on theory.
-Also, any application of relevance to ML is a fine choice (no matter if deep learning, linear models or e.g. random forest).
+Don't be scared to try variants not seen in class, as the project's focus is not on theory.
+You can also choose any relevant ML application.
+It does not matter if it is deep learning, linear models, random forests or something else.

 In other words, your report should look like the "Experiments"-Section of an ICML, NIPS or ICLR machine learning paper.
-You are not asked to invent new algorithms or convergence theory, but only to extend knowledge and insights about their experimental performance, and possibly interpret this in view of existing theory.
+You are not asked to invent new algorithms or convergence theory, but only to extend knowledge and insights about their experimental performance and possibly interpret this in the light of existing theory.

 Grading.
 The project is mandatory and done in groups of 3 students.
 It will count 20% to the final grade.
-Project reports (3 page PDF) and code are due June 12th.
+Project reports (3 page PDF) and code are due June 18th.